 “(Nothing but) Flowers”- Talking Heads

 The opening of Talking Heads’ “(Nothing but) Flowers” will have your shoulders shaking along to the beat in your seat before the wonderfully ironic lyrics get you in the groove.
 “I miss the honky-tonks, Dairy Queens and 7-Elevens.
 You’ve got it.
 You’ve got it.”
 Hey, living amongst the waterfalls, birds, and trees may be going back to nature, but when you give up the comforts of life for paradise, well, that can get tiresome.
-David Byrne’s soulful voice and slyly brilliant lyrics mixed with Johnny Marr’s upbeat, calypso-inspired guitar licks make this song one you can’t help but dance to as the sky goes down early on those December days.
+David Byrne’s soulful voice and slyly brilliant lyrics mixed with Johnny Marr’s upbeat, calypso-inspired guitar licks make this song one you can’t help but dance to.

 “Obvious Child”- Paul Simon